ebuntel/Brainextemp/README.md

 #### Example
 The following code will raise exception because Gcluster cannot be sliced if not collected.

-    from Genex import preprocess
+    from genex import preprocess

     clusters = do_gcluster(input_list=res_list, loi=[50, 100], sc=sc, del_data=True)
     clusters[75]

 To be able to use slice or other functions that needs the cluster result, the user instead do the following

-    from Genex import preprocess
+    from genex import preprocess

     clusters = do_gcluster(input_list=res_list, loi=[50, 100], sc=sc, del_data=True)
     clusters.collect()